seagreen/station/README.md

 }
 ```

 The ideal of cards is that two people on two different sides of the world studying the same piece of data will eventually come up with the same card.
 While this isn't realistic in practice, it does limit the type of information cards can contain.
-Cards only contain information about the data they describe, never about the card itself (such as its creator or the last date it was modified).
+Cards only contain information about the data they describe, never about the card itself (such as its creator, [GUID](https://en.wikipedia.org/wiki/Globally_unique_identifier) or the date it was last modified).

 ## Layer 3 - Versions

 All versions are also blobs.
 Each must conform to a [hardcoded schema](schemas/human-optimized/version.json).

 A version contains information about a card itself.
-This includes the ID of the card, any parent versions (directly analogous to parent commits in other VCSes), and the time the version was created.
+This includes the GUID of the card, any parent versions (directly analogous to parent commits in other VCSes), and the time the version was created.
 Versions measure time in [TAI](https://en.wikipedia.org/wiki/International_Atomic_Time) seconds since the Unix Epoch (TAI seconds are just normal, real life seconds-- leap seconds have no place in a standard like this one).

 Let's say the hash of our card above is `defg`.
 Its version might then be:
 ```json